Azeem-Khan1/CSS_HUB/_posts/2023-10-01-agile-methodology.md

 - **Frontend Developer:** This person will be designing everything the user can see and interact with.
 What the user can see and interact with is also called **User Experience and User Interface (UX/UI)**.
 This means all of the website layouts, buttons etc. that your user will use on your project.
 - **Backend Developer:** This person will be making everything the user can't see, but is still important.
 Some of these include things you may have already heard about, such as an **API**.
 The frontend and backend developers need to work very closely to make sure that both parts of the project work together to make one final project.
 - **DevOps:** This person will make sure the backend part of the project is on the Internet for the frontend developer to access.
 This is also called **backend deployment**.
 They will also make sure that everything is working as it needs to be.
-- **Notion, Milanote, Trello:** These are like special tools that help you and your team keep track of your project.
+- **GitHub Issues, GitHub Projects:** These are like special tools that help you and your team keep track of your project.
 It's like having a special notebook to write down your treehouse plans!

 ## Agile in Action